modmore/docs/en/01_Commerce/v1/50_Modules/Cart/UserProfileAddress.md

 title: User Profile Address
 ---

 The User Profile Address will pre-fill the customer address on the checkout from the currently logged in user's profile.
-It also adds a checkbox to the checkout, which will allow the user to specify that their address on file should be updated.
+It also adds a checkbox to the checkout (in the default templates), which will allow the user to specify that their address on file should be updated.

 Added in v0.4.

+As of v0.10, Commerce will also show [previously used addresses](../../Users/Previous_Addresses) out of the box.
+The User Profile Address module can still be used alongside that behaviour, in which case the profile address will be used to pre-fill the "Add new address" form.

 ## Properties